|

 To the elf's surprise, Aragorn immediately turned back to speak

 to her.
-And, though Legolas tried to busy himself helping Gimli
+And, although Legolas tried to busy himself helping Gimli

 direct the stream of villagers to the safety of the caves, he

-could not prevent his elven ears overhearing their conversation.
+could not help his elven ears overhearing their conversation.

 "I am to be sent with the women into the caves," said